OpenSwitchNOS/openswitch-ops-passwd-srv/DESIGN.md

 - creates the socket and starts to listen on the socket for incoming connections
    - The location of socket decriptor is defined in public header as PASSWD_SRV_SOCK_FD.
-- creates /etc/ops-passwd-srv.ini to store global variables defined in public header file.
-This allows programs that don't have access to the public header file to retrieve global variables.
+- read '/etc/ops-passwd-srv/ops-passwd-srv.yaml' to know the file path
+   - YAML file contains socket descriptor and public key location
+   - both the public key storage and socket descriptor location are retrieved during password server boot-time

 Below describes the client to password server conversation:
 1. Client daemon gets user information